 Pay progression on the MPR and UPR

-Teachers employed under the STPCD must be considered for pay progression annually.
-See guidance on judging teacher performance on the main pay range (MPR) and upper pay range (UPR).
-You'll also find expert advice on how to assess teachers' performance and who ultimately makes the decision.
+Teachers employed under the STPCD on the main (MPR) and upper (UPR) pay ranges must be considered for pay progression annually.
+See guidance on what to consider and who ultimately makes the decision.

 Contents